-Therefore, the pandemic has not had a significant impact on the financial outturn for 2019/20.
-However, the true scale of its impact will be felt during 2020/21, with the Council expecting significant losses across many of its largest income streams.
-It is not possible to quantify the impact of COVID-19 at this stage and, while emergency Government funding has been received to mitigate some of the impact, the Council will face significant financial pressures in the immediate future.
+The pandemic has however had a significant impact on the financial outturn for 2020/21.
+The Council experienced significant losses across many of its largest income streams and whilst some of this has been offset by Central Government Grant, the impact has been very real.
+The largest impact has been on the Councils' Collection Fund where at this stage it is still too early to quantify the total impact of COVID-19 with the real implications falling into 2021/22.
+Again the Government has issued funding to mitigate some of the impact, but the Council will face significant financial pressures in the immediate future.
 The Council will continue to revise its Medium Term Financial Strategy (MTFS) to reflect the impact of the pandemic and any changes to strategic objectives as a result.